0x6D70/rawk/syntax.md

  * bool: true/false
  * null

-Rawk also has a garbage collector.
+Rawk also will provide a garbage collector.

 ## Expressions